 The college makes clear that its student conduct process is independent of criminal or civil proceedings.
 Students are advised by the college of the option to pursue criminal charges or to bring civil action against perpetrators of crimes on campus.
-The student conduct process can be reviewed atwww.pugetsound.edu/student-life/dean-of-students-office/student-conduct.
+Review the student conduct process.

 Security administrators, through key control and card access programs, regulate access to buildings.
 Video surveillance cameras are used in select campus areas to deter and investigate reported suspicious activity.
 Academic facilities are locked at varying times depending on use schedules.
 Prior written authorization is required for admittance when facilities are locked.
 Residences are locked 24 hours a day.
 Security and Residence Life staff members patrol living areas to check for propped or unsecured doors.
 Areas rendered un-securable by damage or equipment failure are repaired on a high priority basis by maintenance staff.